CumulusNetworks/netqdemo-1.0/README.md

 ------------------------

 This demo will:
-* configure the customer reference topology with BGP unnumbered
+* configure the customer reference topology with BGP unnumbered.
+For the EVPN config, it'll configure the VxLAN devices for VLANs 100-105 on the servers and on the bridges on leaves.
+PVID is 20.
 * configure CLAG on the leaves for the servers to be dual-attached and bonded.
+For EVPN, setup VxLAN active-active.
 * install NetQ on all nodes including servers and routers
 * configure NetQ agents to start pushing data to the telemetry server